 Prep mushrooms: a.
 Preheat oven to 425º.
 Prep a medium baking pan with olive oil.

-b.
-Add mushrooms to large bowl or pan; season with ¼ tsp salt and pour over mushroom marinade.
+c.
+Add mushrooms to large bowl or pan; season with ¼ tsp salt and pour mushroom marinade over top.
 Set aside.

 b.
 Drain and rinse chickpeas.
 Add to bowl.

 c.
 Add cherry tomatoes (slice in half), carrots (peel & grate), ¼ of red onion (¼” dice, reserving other ¼), and feta cheese.
 Add ¼ tsp salt and pinch of black pepper or to taste.
 Toss to combine.